Shrouded in mist and hidden by the deep jungles of southern Mexico, the Mayan ruins of Palenque are a startling historical site to behold.

 5. Get Travel Insurance

 Make sure to purchase travel insurance.
 You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
 We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:
+You can get a quick quote with SafetyWing below:

 Even if you don’t get travel insurance with one of our recommended companies, please make sure to get travel insurance from somewhere.